NCCastillo/nccastillo.github.io/source/blog/2016-07-07-swift-variables-and-constants.html.markdown

 name = "Jon Doe"
 ```

-Remember constants cannot change and if you try to assign a new value then it will throw an error message.
+Remember constants cannot change and if you try to assign a new value then it will give you an error message.
 The error message would say something like "Cannot assign to value 'name' is a let constant"

-Variables and constants give you the ability to name your data and refer back them in your code.
-The only difference between the two are the way you declare them and only variables can change their values.
+Variables and constants give you the ability to name your data and refer back to them in your code.
 Variables are declared using the `var` keyword and constants are declared using the `let` keyword.